 Instructions

-1. In a food processor or high-speed blender, blend together garlic, avocado, olive oil, water, basil, parsley, chives, scallions, lemon juice, apple cider vinegar, and salt until smooth and creamy.
+1. In a food processor or high-speed blender, blend together avocado, garlic, basil, parsley, dill, scallions, salt, lemon juice, apple cider vinegar, and water until combined.

 Notes